Local-first context engine for AI coding agents

 Intent Detection

-Auto-detects query intent from your prompt. "fix bug" activates debug mode (follows error paths), "refactor" triggers blast-radius mode, "add feature" uses modify mode.
+run_pipeline auto-detects intent from your task description. "fix bug" activates debug mode (follows error paths), "refactor" triggers blast-radius mode, "add feature" uses modify mode.

 Hybrid Search